Pepilepioux/misc_util/README.md

 A decorator so see how much time is spent in a function

+### Recepteur

+A utility that listens a TCP port and triggers another program depending on the content of received data.
+It has a few builtin features, like processing a stop order, returning some information and setting logging level and 3 timeout values.

+### exemple_recepteur

+An example how to use Recepteur.

+### controleur

+A small command line utility to send data to Recepteur

 ## Dependencies
 * python 3 (developed and tested with python 3.4)